shawnmckinney/fortressdemo1/README.txt

 This is free and unencumbered software released into the public domain.
 ___________________________________________________________________________________
 ###################################################################################
-README for Wicket, Java EE, Spring and Fortress Security Sample Last updated: Sep 11, 2013
+README for Wicket, Java EE, Spring and Fortress RBAC Security Sample Last updated: Sep 19, 2013
 ___________________________________________________________________________________
 ###################################################################################
 # Prerequisites